 Many people ask where I start for a gap year with family.
 This is our second time planning a family gap year so I wanted to put my thought processes to paper and share it with you.
 Maybe you are thinking of doing something similar?
 We are going to be using my maternity leave for our gap year with kids.

 Start with a map

-This may seem like a simple and obvious task but I literally stare at maps for hours thinking of best routes and where we would like to visit.
+This may seem like a simple and obvious task but I literally stare at maps for hours thinking of best routes and where we would like to visit on our family gap year.
 Last time we were on a gap year in Australasia, we decided to fly as much as possible.
 Whereas this time, we are considering more land crossings between countries as I feel it will be less hassle with two kids.
 It also seems easier geographically as we are looking at going to the Americas.
 I always try to keep hops between countries short and not go back on myself.

 Childhood vaccinations completely dictate where we will be and when.
 I start with writing down all of the weeks baby will need vaccines.
 Then, I research where we are likely to be and if we will be able to access vaccines.
 Sometimes I ask questions on Facebook mum groups in that local area if there are any.
 I will also look up medical facilities and make contact with them asking if they could provide the vaccinations.
 We stick with the British schedule so I specify what we want.
 Depending on where we are, it may be provided for free or at a significant cost.